bagnalla/holyc_mal/README.md

 ### HolyC interop

-There are now two built-in functions to support HolyC interop:
+There are two built-in functions to support HolyC interop:
 * run-holyc: JIT compile and run a HolyC source file.
 * load-extern: look up a function in the current task's symbol table and create a closure pointing to it.

-The intention is to use 'run-holyc' to compile a source file containing function definitions, and then use 'load-extern' to reify them into first-class Mal values.
+The intent is to use 'run-holyc' to compile a source file containing function definitions, and then use 'load-extern' to reify them into first-class Mal values.
 An external function must take a list of Malvals as the argument and return a Malval.
 See